Murder of the DeLisle children: Appeal

 DeLisle appealed the verdict, asking that he be granted a new trial.
 Among other things, DeLisle's counsel argued that the trial court's decision to allow the confession tapes to be released to the press, even after the confession was ruled to be coerced and inadmissible, was a grave error that tainted the jury pool.
 Five of the twelve jurors admitted knowing about at least some of the suppressed evidence from the alleged confession.

 The Court of Appeal split with eight judges voting to affirm the conviction and seven voting to grant a new trial.
 Six of the dissenters opined that the lower court "actively and intentionally fostered the unfair publicity" by releasing the inadmissible confession to the media.

 Aftermath

 Suzanne DeLisle divorced Lawrence after the trial and later remarried.
+At a parole hearing in March 2024 a letter from Suzanne was read in which she stated her belief that he had killed their children and tried to kill her, alleging she had been gaslit into believing in his innocence during the trial.

 In 2014, DeLisle spoke from prison to a WWJ news anchor.
 DeLisle asserted that he was a "good, kind and innocent man" who was "unethically crucified by defamatory media reporting."
 He continued to assert that a leg cramp and a sticky accelerator were responsible for the vehicle's plunge into the Detroit River.

-As of October 18, 2022, DeLisle remains incarcerated at the Lakeland Correctional Facility in Coldwater, Michigan.
+As of August 16, 2025, DeLisle remains incarcerated at the Lakeland Correctional Facility in Coldwater, Michigan.